albert2lyu/shcripts/README.md

 # shcripts
-an messy collection of trivial bash scripts
+a messy collection of trivial bash scripts